chinmaykhiste2006-lgtm/fyprojects/README.md

 ## ​ About This Repository
 - 📚 Developed as part of **First-Year Engineering group projects**.
-- 🌱 Represents my early journey into **AI/ML, Computer Vision, and Logic Developemene**.
+- 🌱 Represents my early journey into **AI/ML, Computer Vision, and Logic Developement**.
 - 🔮 Foundation for **upcoming projects** where I will dive deeper into advanced technologies.

 ---